Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ```

-Note that when you train you model you can define a callback to, for example, save your model so that
+Note that when you train your model you can define a callback to, for example, save your model so that
 next time you can simply load the model instead of retraining everything.

 ```python